kendallstarcevich/CS178Project1/README.md

 LINES TERMINATED BY '\n'
 IGNORE 1 ROWS;
 ```
--- Repeat for Calendar and Reviews
+*Repeat for Calendar and Reviews*

-6. **Run the Flask app:** in the terminal in your working directory on your machine, run: ```python3 flaskapp.py``` and navigate to http://localhost:8080 in your browser or run the same thing in your EC2 instance and navigate to (http://EC2host:8080/)
+6. **Run the Flask app:** in the terminal in your working directory on your machine, run: ```python3 flaskapp.py``` and navigate to http://localhost:8080 in your browser or run the same thing in your EC2 instance and navigate to http://EC2host:8080/